≡ Menu

 The good news is that…

-Whey you begin to add additional “genetic material” to a particular dog breed, it is able to potentially reduce the genetic risk factors for many of these common ailments affecting these two breeds, which is one reason why many responsible dog breeders are encouraging the development of these “designer dogs” or “hybrid dogs” provided they are being created for all the right reasons.
+When you begin to add additional “genetic material” to a particular dog breed, it can potentially reduce the genetic risk factors for many of these common ailments affecting these two breeds, which is one reason why many responsible dog breeders are encouraging the development of these “designer dogs” or “hybrid dogs” provided they are being created for all the right reasons.

 Other examples of “designer dogs” that are currently being created include: